abel-solo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 12, creates a directory called my_dir with permissions 751 in the working directory.

 # 13, Write a script that changes the group owner to school for the file hello

+# 14, changes the owner to vincent and the group owner to staff for all the files and dir       ectories in the working directory.